Ariana Wehr

 Soprano

-Brazilian-American soprano, Ariana Wehr, is a graduate of the Cafritz Young Artist Program with Washington National Opera.
-Last season she made her Seattle Opera debut as Euridice in Orfeo and then returned for Seattle Opera’s production of Blue in the roles of #1/Nurse/Congregant.
-She reprised her roles in Blue for her Pittsburgh Opera debut later in the season and was featured in Washington National Opera’s production of Carmen for the Kennedy Center Honors on the CBS Television Network.
-In 2022 Ariana also made her Carnegie Hall debut in Requiem by Marc-André Bougie and Serenade to Music by Vaughan Williams.
-Future engagements include Blue with the Washington National Opera, and Micaela in Carmen for Portland Opera.
-Ariana can also be heard in the commercial recording of Jeanine Tesori and Tazewell Thompson’s Blue released by the Washington National Opera on PENTATONE.
+Recently Ms. Wehr also made her Seattle Opera debut as Euridice in Gluck’s Orfeo, and returned to Seattle Opera for their production of Blue.
+She reprised her roles in Blue for her Pittsburgh Opera debut, and was featured in Washington National Opera’s production of Carmen for the Kennedy Center Honors on the CBS Television Network.
+Ariana also recently made her Carnegie Hall debut in Requiem by Marc-André Bougie and Serenade to Music by Vaughan Williams.

 She was invited to sing in the Cardiff Singer of the World Competition in 2021 and in 2018 advanced to the Semi-Finals of the Metropolitan Opera National Council Auditions.
 For the Washington National Opera she has been seen as Barbarina in Le Nozze di Figaro, Susanna in the Domingo-Cafritz performance of Le Nozze di Figaro, Ms. Holy in the world premiere of Mohammed Fairouz’s The Dictator’s Wife, Gretel in Hansel and Gretel, Frasquita in Carmen, Kahua in the world premiere of Better Gods, and Zerlina in Mozart’s Don Giovanni directed by Francesca Zambello.